Why I Got Depressed Writing My Book: Your Guide Through Development Hell

 If so, welcome to “development hell.”
 A term that originated in the media industry, “development hell” refers to a state of project limbo where a project gets “stuck” in development, unable to progress to the next stage.
 If you are experiencing the following,

-- You have invested a significant amount of time and effort in project (or goal, or task), with little progress to show for.
+- You have invested a significant amount of time and energy in project (or goal, or task), with little progress to show for.

 - Every step you take unveils more obstacles than you can manage.

-- Working on this project is giving you misery.
+- Working on this project gives you misery.

 - You can’t see any “light at the end of the tunnel”.
 In fact, you’re not even sure if there’s an end of the tunnel!